learn-co-students/Capstone-Project_HTX-DS-111819/README.md

 !['ere we go gif from GIPHY](https://media.giphy.com/media/nqc3H6pyCNZEx6n6MX/giphy.gif)

+## The Requirements:

 The goal of the Capstone Project is to provide an opportunity for you to demonstrate your accomplishments and to prove you can design, execute, and present a full-scale data science project.

-## The Requirements:

-You are expected to spend the Capstone Project module completing a full data science project.

 At the end, your deliverables will at the very least include: